A look at high-profile killings by US police

 Here’s a look at the outcomes of other high-profile killings by police:

-Michael Brown, a Black 18 year old, was fatally shot by a white officer, Darren Wilson, in 2014 in Ferguson, Missouri, sparking weeks of sometimes violent protests.
+Brown, a Black 18-year-old, was fatally shot by a white officer, Darren Wilson, in 2014 in Ferguson, Missouri, sparking weeks of sometimes violent protests.
 A St. Louis County grand jury, the U.S. Department of Justice and the St. Louis County prosecuting attorney all declined to charge Wilson in Brown's death.

 Tamir Rice, 12, was fatally shot by a white Cleveland police officer in November 2014.
 Tamir, who was Black, had a pellet gun tucked in his waistband.
 A grand jury declined to indict patrolman Timothy Loehmann, who fired the fatal shot, or training officer Frank Garmback.
 The Justice Department declined to bring federal charges.